mathew2103/SimpleCalculator/README.md

 ## Anti Patterns and Rationale
 **Selecting First operand:** No control whatsoever with the user.
 A start-stop button which starts a VERY fast counter.
 And as soon as you stop it, at God knows what point, the `next` button is flying all over the place.
 Come on, give that guy some freedom.
+A loading bar after everytime you press next, serving no purpose, just randomly showing progress, that too not in the traditional increasing order, in a random assortment instead.
+Who doesnt like some unnecessary wait time?

 **Selecting Operator:** We first ask them to fully fill in the operation they want to perform ("addition", "subtraction"..) and then tell them that its Godric's Hat that shall decide (randomly)